-Traditional tomahawks feature a simple straight wooden handle and metal blade with an eye that will fit over the handle.
-Tomahawks in this style are still produced and will normally feature hickory handles, hickory is an excellent choice for tool handles in general and particularly for axes, tomahawks and hammers which require great strength.
-American Hickory is shipped around the world for use as axe handles and even replaced ash as the axe handle of choice in Europe when it became available.
+Traditional tomahawks feature a simple straight wooden handle and a metal blade to fit the handle.
+Tomahawks in this style are still produced and will normally feature hickory handles.
+Hickory is an excellent choice for tool handles in general, particularly for axes, tomahawks, and hammers, requiring great strength.
+American Hickory is shipped worldwide for use as ax handles and even replaced ash as the ax handle of choice in Europe when it became available.

-Modern one piece tomahawks may feature a blade with a tang; a tang is the metal portion of the tomahawk which extends from the head into the handle.
-Some tomahawks in this style will feature a plastic handle moulded onto the tang, others may have a handle formed of stacked leather disks which are then polished and sealed with wax or varnish.
+Modern one-piece tomahawks may feature a blade with a tang; a tang is the metal portion of the tomahawk that extends from the head into the handle.
+Some tomahawks in this style will feature a plastic handle molded onto the tang.
+Others may have a handle formed of stacked leather disks which are then polished and sealed with wax or varnish.
 Others in a similar manner of construction as knife handles may have handle scales bolted to either side of the tang.

 Some of these ‘full tang’ tomahawks include extra tools such as pry bars in the handle and are specifically designed for breaching tasks.
-Just as with a knife though there is no particular design which is automatically superior.
-Wooden handles are more comfortable to use in cold conditions and traditional handles allow you to easily dismantle your tomahawk for transport or to fit a new handle.
-Unlike with a knife though you don’t have the same almost unlimited options of natural material including bone, antler and wood for your tomahawk handle.
+Just as with a knife, there is no particular design that is automatically superior.
+Wooden handles are more comfortable to use in cold conditions, and traditional handles allow you to dismantle your tomahawk for transport easily or fit a new handle.
+Unlike a knife, you don’t have the same almost unlimited natural material options, including bone, antler, and wood for your tomahawk handle.

-Full tang tomahawks don’t offer this same flexibility or comfort as their more traditional wooden handled cousins and if the handle does break they may be impossible to fix in the field.
-What they do offer though is some increased strength, although very little when you realise just how strong a hickory handle is.
+Full tang tomahawks don’t offer this same flexibility or comfort as their more traditional wooden handled cousins, and if the handle breaks, they may be impossible to fix in the field.
+What they do offer is some increased strength, although very little when you realize just how strong a hickory handle is.

-Above all, whether you have a tomahawk with a wooden handle or a modern full tang version the handle must be comfortable and strong, popular synthetic materials for the handles of modern tomahawks include polypropylene, glass reinforced nylon, micarta and even a cord wrap applied directly to the tang.
-Any of these would be suitable but do make sure if you are tempted by a tomahawk with a moulded plastic handle that it isn’t going to slip off after hard use, this can happen from time to time with the cheaper versions the bond between handle and tang can weaken and precisely at the wrong moment the head and tang can fly out of the handle, even if this dangerous catastrophic failure doesn’t occur a weak or loose handle does not inspire confident chopping and will be dangerous.
-If you are going to go for a tomahawk with a moulded handle make sure it comes from a reputable manufacturer who uses premium materials.
+Above all, whether you have a tomahawk with a wooden handle or a modern full tang version, the handle must be comfortable and strong.
+Popular synthetic materials for the handles of modern tomahawks include Polypropylene, glass-reinforced Nylon, Micarta, and even a cord wrap applied directly to the tang.
+Any of these would be suitable but do make sure if a tomahawk tempts you with a molded plastic handle that it isn’t going to slip off after hard use.

-Just as with knives there can be some fierce debate about which blade steel is best but the requirements for a tomahawk is somewhat different to a knife.
-Because tomahawks are used for chopping a blade as hard as most knife blades around 60 on the Rockwell hardness scale is likely to chip and suffer severe damage.
+Just as with knives, there can be some fierce debate about which blade steel is best, but the requirements for a tomahawk are somewhat different from a knife.
+Because tomahawks are used for chopping a blade as hard as most knife blades, around 60 on the Rockwell hardness scale is likely to chip and suffer severe damage.

-Knives for outdoors use such as buschraft and survival will generally have a blade in the region of 55 to the low 60’s in terms of rockwell hardness but a tomahawk on the other hand should be more like 55 as the upper limit.
-Much harder than that and although the edge will be very hard and won’t dull quickly it will be more likely to chip under hard use, while it may be soft enough to roll and blunt, a characteristic that might be a disadvantage in a knife is advantageous in a tomahawk that can be sharpened easily with a file and stone when the edge is inevitably dulled by backwoods use or by breaching doors or walls.
-When a tool is pressed to such rough use it will inevitably be blunted and it’s easier to put a blunt too right than a chipped one.
+It may be soft enough to roll and blunt.
+A characteristic that might be a disadvantage in a knife is advantageous in a tomahawk that can be sharpened easily with a file and stone when the edge is inevitably dulled by backwoods use or by breaching doors or walls.
+When a tool is pressed to such rough use, it will inevitably be blunted, and it’s easier to put a blunt too right than a chipped one.

-Just as the hardness of your tomahawk blade isn’t going to the same of your knife you may want to consider steels which might not be considered premium knife blade steels but which are perfectly suitable for a tomahawk.
-Some of the supper hard steels such as S30V wouldn’t be suitable for a tomahawk as they would chip so easily but other which may be suitable include;
+Just as the hardness of your tomahawk blade isn’t going to the same as your knife, you may want to consider steels which might not be considered premium knife blade steels but which are perfectly suitable for a tomahawk.
+Some of the supper hard steels such as S30V wouldn’t be suitable for a tomahawk as they would chip so easily, but others that may be suitable include;